- name1 - First name to assign. Must begin with a letter.

-The LET function is meant to make it easier to write more complex formulas, by making it possible to declare and assign values to variables inside a formula.
-Once a variable is named it can be assigned a static value, or a value based on a calculation.
-This allows a formula to refer to a variable by name as many times as needed, while the value of the variable is assigned in one place only.
+The LET function lets you define named variables in a formula.
+There are two primary reasons you might want to do this: (1) to improve performance by eliminating redundant calculations and (2) to make more complex formulas easier to read and write.
+Once a variable is named, it can be assigned a static value or a value based on a calculation.
+The formula can then refer to a variable by name as many times as needed, while the value of the variable is defined in one place only.

-Variables are named and assigned values in pairs (name1/value1, name2/value2, etc).
-LET can handle up to 126 name/value pairs, But only the first name/value pair is required.
-The calculation used to return a final result from LET always appears as the last argument to the function.
+Variables are named and assigned values in pairs, separated by commas (name1,value1, name2,value2, etc).
+LET can handle up to 126 name/value pairs, but only the first name/value pair is required.
+The scope of each variable is the current LET function, and nested functions below.
+The final result is a calculation or a variable previously calculated.
+The result from LET always appears as the last argument to the function.

 Below is the general form of the LET function with one variable:

 =LET(x,10,x+1) // returns 11

 =LET(x,10,y,5,x+y) // returns 15

 After x and y have been declared and assigned values, the calculation provided in the 5th argument returns 15.

 A chief benefit of the LET function is simplification by eliminating redundancy.
 For example, the screenshot above shows a formula that uses the SEQUENCE function to generate all dates between May 1, 2020 and May 15, 2020, which are then filtered by the FILTER function to include only weekdays.
 The formula in E5 is:

 The first argument declares the variable dates and the second argument assigns the output from SEQUENCE to dates:

 Notice the start and end dates come from cells C4 and C5, respectively.
 Once dates has been assigned a value, it can be used in the final calculation, which is based on the FILTER function: